 Resolved: Drone Warfare Is a Moral Way to Prosecute a War — An In-Class Debate.
 In this exercise, the class will be divided into thirds, with one third arguing for the proposition, one third against it, and one third serving as judges who will listen carefully, ask follow-up questions, and determine the winning side.

+We began our final session of the semester with a discussion of John Yoo's defense of targeted killings.
+Mark gave an overview of Yoo's background in the legal world, and the class weighed the merits of his points against other condemnations of targeted killing we had read throughout the semester.
+Next, we began our concluding debate of the proposal "US drone strikes should be suspended indefinitely."
+Esra and Jacob argued for the proposal, while Majd and Casey (in Morika's absence) argued against.
+Eyas, a student from another of Mark's classes, sat in as a judge.
 Esra and Jacob argued that the continuation of drone's strikes is simply the current form of endless war, and that taking a stand against drone's is really taking a stand for peace.
 Majd and Casey cited a decline in civilian and American military casualties since the program had begun, and emphasized that the cost of drones would eventually lessen the burden of military spending on the american taxpayer.
 In the end, Eyas stressed that both sides had argued effectively, and only narrowly ruled in favor of Majd and Casey.
 At least according to our small court in Abu-Dis, it seems drones are here to stay.